michael-ouyang-projects/Coffee-Shop-Core-System/README.md

   1. Trading.
   2. CRUD Customers Info, Goods Info, Branches Info and all the other business components.
   3. Create reports for managers to observe and evaluate market conditions.
-  4. Real time automatically inventory management.
+  4. Real time automatic inventory management.

 -------------------------------------------------------------------------------------------